frankfaustino/lambda-school/Pre-Course/Homework_4_Notes.md

 ## <a name="2" />!! (double-bang)

-Is double negation.
+Is a double negation.
 The first negation will convert the data to a Boolean value, the second negation reserves the value again.

+Shortcut way to check a value's truthiness or falsiness.

 #### Syntax